mlcommons/algorithmic-efficiency/RULES.md

 #### Defining target performance

-A target performance for the validation dataset will be defined for each workload separately by taking the best performance achievable by a standard baseline algorithm (e.g. Adam, Momentum, SGD, etc.).
+A target performance for the validation dataset will be defined for each workload separately by taking the best performance achievable by a standard baseline algorithm (e.g. Adam, SGD with momentum, etc.).
 This baseline algorithm will follow the general process of the external tuning ruleset, with a slightly larger tuning budget to guarantee competitive performance.
 Both tuning rulesets will then use the same target performances.
 The runtime of the baseline algorithm on each workload will be chosen to match published results and is constrained by the overall time budget of a single week for all public workloads.

 #### Summary score using performance profiles